learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 ```

 Here, we've stored a function in an Object, and then called that function with
 `phrases.time()`.
-Let's break that down — we first call the `phrases` object,
+Let's break that down — we first call the `phrases` object.
-then a `.`, a dot.
-This is followed by the key, `time`.
-This key points to a
+This is followed by a dot, `.`, then the key `time`.
+This key points to a value
-value — a function expression.
-Adding parentheses, `()` executes that function
+— a function expression.
+Adding parentheses, `()`, executes that function
 expression.

-Now, hold on a moment — we've seen this syntax before, but with Arrays:
+Now, hold on a moment — we've seen this dot syntax before, but with Arrays:

 ```js
 const listOfGoodDogs = ["Peach", "Harpo", "Emma"];